 Measuring Behaviour - with the UNIVERSITY of Antwerp

 This course is a practical add-on to the behavioural biology course at Antwerp University, which aims to train undergraduate students to objectively observe and interpret animal behaviour.
 Skills acquired include the independent drafting and implementing behavioural protocols, analysis and interpretation of observation data, training in drafting behavioural experiments, writing an essay on the basis of behaviour observations.
 In addition, special attention will be paid to (1) asking the right questions in the context of behavioural research; (2) how hypotheses and predictions can be tested based on behavioural data; (3) how behavioural data can be processed, interpreted and presented.

-Please contact titularis Marcel Eens at the University of Antwerp.
+Please contact Rianne Pinxten at the University of Antwerp for details.